tkw1536/inform.everyone.wtf/static/index.md

 These keys are only stored as long as you permit it.
 You can either delete them by clicking the `Stop` button, or by navigating away from the page.
 Keys are never retained in any log files.

+#### 'friends.guys.wtf'

+The [friends.guys.wtf](https://friends.guys.wtf/) in principle only collects the same information as listed above.

+Additionally, when editing the friends list I store it in local storage.
+This data never leaves your machine, and you can delete it at any time by clicking the Reset button.